 Factor #4: Do gross interest costs exceed 15 percent of federal revenues?

-At the time of the last Clock review in October 2020, the level of gross federal interest costs relative to revenues were projected to be a bit over 15 percent in fiscal 2020.
-This projection is now confirmed.
-The last review also projected gross interest costs to fall below this threshold in 2021 and remain there until late in the budget period.
-Thus, Factor #4 bought one minute from midnight at that time.
-The same circumstance pertains to this Factor as of the time of this review.
-This is despite the large scale increases in federal spending and the debt described earlier for Factors #1 and #3.
-Accordingly, Factor #4 continues to buy one minute from midnight on the Clock.
-The counterintuitive relationship between the rising debt and lower interest costs is the result of the Federal Reserve’s aggressive actions to reduce interest rates and expand its holdings of Treasury securities in response to the coronavirus, which has a corresponding impact on lowering the average interest rate for the Treasury securities used to finance the debt and gross interest costs incurred by the federal government.
-Specifically, gross interest costs are now projected to decline relative to revenues over the next several years, but then exceed this threshold later in the budget period.
-It is necessary, however, provide a caveat to this projection.
-Gross federal interest costs could rebound quite quickly if the Federal Reserve is forced to curtail its current actions, perhaps by needing to counter rising inflation rates.
-The data bases for this Factor are as follows: 1) Department of the Treasury, “Interest Expense on the Debt Outstanding,” at here (accessed February 24, 2021); 2) Congressional Budget Office, “The Budget and Economic Outlook: 2021 to 2031,” February 2021, p.
-2, at here; 3) Congressional Budget Office, “Budget and Economic Data,” under the heading “Historical Budget Data” and subheading “Revenues, Outlays, Deficits, Surpluses, and Debt Held by the Public Since 1962,” February 2021, at here; and 4) and under the heading “Spending Projections by Budget Account” (specifically Line 1765, “Interest on Treasury Debt Securities (gross)”), February 2021, at here.
+At the time of the last Clock review in March 2021, the level of gross federal interest costs relative to revenues were projected to fall below 15 percent in fiscal 2021 and stay below this threshold until 2030.
+This projection for 2021 is now confirmed, but current projections show the threshold will be exceeded in 2024.
+This is a dramatic deterioration.
+While Factor #4 bought one minute from midnight at that the time of the prior update, it seemed possible that Factor #4 could buy two minutes from midnight in future updates.
+This comes despite unexpected improvements in revenue numbers at this time, which are described later under Factor #9.
+While Factor #4 continues to buy one minute from midnight now, it is realistic to expect Factor #4 will buy zero minutes from midnight in future updates.
+A part of the reason for this expectation is that data bases used by CBO use established performance records on both revenues and gross interest costs to calculate its projections.
+Currently, federal interest costs are increasing rapidly and this will be accounted for in future projections.
+Further, it is important to recognize that the Federal Reserve’s earlier actions to reduce interest rates and expand its holdings of Treasury securities in response to the coronavirus, which had a corresponding impact on lowering the average interest rate for the Treasury securities used to finance the debt and gross interest costs incurred by the federal government, has come to an end.
+This is indicative of the failure of the Federal Reserve’s partial experiment with modern monetary theory or MMT.
+The proponents of MMT assert that the federal government can monetize a growing federal debt on an unlimited basis, with little risk of adverse economic outcomes.
+It is now clear that such a policy leads to rapidly growing rates of inflation.
+The data bases for this Factor are as follows: 1) Department of the Treasury, “Interest Expense on the Debt Outstanding,” at here (accessed July 11, 2022); 2) Congressional Budget Office, “The Budget and Economic Outlook: 2022 to 2032,” May 2022, p.
+7, at here; 3) Congressional Budget Office, “Budget and Economic Data,” under the heading “Historical Budget Data” and subheading “Revenues, Outlays, Deficits, Surpluses, and Debt Held by the Public Since 1962 through the most recent year completed,” May 2022, at here; and 4) and under the heading “Spending Projections by Budget Account” (specifically Line 1957, “Interest on Treasury Debt Securities (gross)”), May 2022, at here.

 Factor #5: Do gross federal interest payments, on a sustained basis, exceed 70 percent of the money the federal government brings in through the issuance of new debt?